thebigpotatoe/Effortless-SPIFFS/README.md

 #### Saving data to file using a variable

 The second method `saveToFile` is used to store data is to use a reference to a variable of the users choice.
-This function wraps `saveFile` by parsing the users variable to a C String and passing it through.
-The argument it takes are filename and a reference value to any standard type.
+This function wraps `saveFile` by parsing the users variable to a C String and saving that.
+The arguments it takes are filename and a reference value to any standard type.
 It also supports String, std::string, and ArduinoJson DynamicJsonDocuments.
 This method will also return true on a successful write to SPIFFS and false if there is an error.

 ``` c++
 // Definition